 9. A statement that the Commission will be reviewing the utility's service availability charges in the pending case and that the Commission may adjust those charges.

+10. The docket number assigned by the Commission's Division of Records and Reporting.

 (c) The customer meeting notice shall be mailed to the out-of-town address of all customers who have provided the utility with an out-of-town address.

 (d) If the proposed agency action order issued in the case is protested and any hearings are subsequently held, the utility shall give notice in accordance with subsections (6) and (7) above.